Early Dental Care

 Since primary teeth guide the permanent teeth into place, infants with missing primary teeth, or infants who prematurely lose primary teeth may require a space maintainer, a device used to hold the natural space open.
 Without a maintainer, the teeth can tilt toward the empty space and cause permanent teeth to come in crooked.
 Missing teeth should always be mentioned to your family dentist.
 The way your child cares for his/her primary teeth plays a critical role in how he/she treats the permanent teeth.
 Children and adults are equally susceptible to plaque and gum problems—hence the need for regular care and dental checkups.

-A child’s first dental visit should be scheduled around his/her second birthday.
+A child’s first dental cleaning should be scheduled around his/her third birthday.
 The most important part of the visit is getting to know and becoming comfortable with a doctor and his staff.
 A pleasant, comfortable first visit builds trust and helps put the child at ease during future dental visits.
-If possible, allow the child to sit in a parent’s lap in the exam room.
 Children should be encouraged to discuss any fears or anxiety they feel.
+Prior to your childs third birthday, if you have any concerns, the dentist will be happy to see your child or discuss any issues over the phone.

 Primary teeth are important for several reasons.
 Foremost, good teeth allow a child to eat and maintain good nutrition.
 Healthy teeth allow for clear pronunciation and speech habits.
 The self-image that healthy teeth give a child is immeasurable.
 Primary teeth also guide eruption of the permanent teeth.

 The teeth, bones and soft tissue of the mouth require a healthy, well-balanced diet.
 A variety of foods from the five food groups helps minimize (and avoid) cavities and other dental problems.
-Most snacks that children eat cause cavities, so children should only receive healthy foods like vegetables, low-fat yogurt and cheeses which promote strong teeth.
+The amount and frequency of sugary snacks should be limited and they should brush their teeth afterward consuming these kinds of snacks.
+Starting these kinds of habits at a young age sets a precedence for good dental health.

 A child’s teeth actually start forming before birth.
 As early as four months of age, the primary or “baby” teeth push through the gums—the lower central incisors are first, then the upper central incisors.
 The remainder of the twenty primary teeth typically erupts by age three, but the place and order varies.